insomnius/code-geek/README.md

 ### Go

+- Sort
-To run all of go example please run `go run/go*` and you will get all of the output sample.
+  - To run all of go sort example please run `go run go/sort/*` and you will get all of the output sample.